-Beyond the Bubble Filter with Peter Kafka at Recode
+Beyond Trending News with Peter Kafka at Recode

-In this episode, Peter Kafka senior correspondent at Recode – the business and technology network from Vox Media – talks about his career as a journalist, what he likes to cover, podcasting, the dangers of just covering trending stories, and reporting beyond the bubble filter.
+In this episode, Peter Kafka senior correspondent at Recode – the business and technology network from Vox Media – talks about his career as a journalist, what stories he likes to cover, podcasting, the dangers of just following trending news stories in this exclusive interview about reporting beyond the bubble filter.

-Peter is also the host of Recode Media, the weekly podcast dedicated to the future of media and technology, as well as the producer of the Code Media Conference (Sept.
-27-9, 2021 in Beverly Hills), a live event that hosts hard-hitting interviews with the media and tech industry’s leading players.
+Peter Kafka is also the host of Recode Media, the weekly podcast dedicated to the future of media and technology, as well as the producer of the Code Media Conference, a live event that hosts hard-hitting interviews with the financial, media and tech industry leaders.

 From an early age, Peter always wanted to be journalist.
 From writing for his school’s newspaper to working in the newspaper business in his hometown of Minneapolis, he describes his professional career arc as “relatively straightforward.”
 Early in his career, he worked with Walt Mossberg at allthingsd.

 In terms of which stories he likes to cover most, Peter enjoys providing clarity to confusing topics and thick issues.
 He likes to cut through the BS.
 “I think that where I do best is when I’m able to explain things that are relatively complicated or maybe intentionally obtuse – and say, ‘Here’s what’s really going on,” he says.
 Keep that in mind if you’re trying to figure out how to get press for your startup.

 As a public relations agency leader who has lived through our transition from print to digital editorial media coverage, a lot of where we are today was predictable, he says.
 But the ride has been full of surprises nonetheless.
 Especially when it comes to the unforeseen consequences of progress.